pyexcel-webwares/Flask-Excel/doc/source/index.rst

 :Version: |version|
 :Generated: |today|

-**django-excel** is based on `pyexcel <https://github.com/pyexcel/pyexcel>`_ and makes it easy to consume/produce information stored in excel files over HTTP protocol as well as on file system.
+**Flask-Excel** is based on `pyexcel <https://github.com/pyexcel/pyexcel>`_ and makes it easy to consume/produce information stored in excel files over HTTP protocol as well as on file system.
 This library can turn the excel data into a list of lists, a list of records(dictionaries), dictionaries of lists.
 And vice versa.
-Hence it lets you focus on data in Django web development, instead of file formats.
+Hence it lets you focus on data in Flask web development, instead of file formats.

 The highlighted features are: